Originally published April 2017. Updated July 2018.

 Is your business struggling to achieve social media success?
 Is your company thinking about taking the plunge into social media advertising?
-Are you getting beat by competitors?
+Are you getting beat by competitors and looking for a new social media strategy?
 Companies across the world have had success advertising on social platforms, but others have fallen flat on their face.

 When it comes to advertising on social media, it’s best to proceed with caution and with a very specific budget in mind.
 Never forget that spending more money doesn’t necessarily equate to greater success, and it’s quite easy to waste money on social ads.